Ryan Tannehill Player Prop Bets for the NFL Playoffs | Tennessee vs. Cincinnati 1/22/2022

 Matchup vs. Cincinnati

-- Tannehill averages 202.3 passing yards per game in three matchups against the Bengals, 35.2 fewer yards his over/under in Saturday's game.
+- In three matchups against the Bengals, Tannehill averaged 202.3 passing yards per game, 32.2 yards less than his over/under in Saturday's game.

-- Tannehill threw a touchdown pass in each of those outings against the Bengals, and threw multiple TD passes against them once.
+- Tannehill threw at least one touchdown pass in all of those games against the Bengals, and threw multiple TD passes against them one time.

 - Note: Tannehill's stats vs. Bengals date back to 2016.